IISERM/Date-A-Programmer/index.md

 ## Question 1) Valentine's week  [20 Marks]

-You task is to take a date from the user that lies in the Valentine's week and return the name of the day that falls on it.
+Your task is to take a date from the user that lies in the Valentine's week and return the name of the day that falls on it.
 The following are the anticipated date formats-

 ```
 07/02/2023